NoWorries/toolkit-hugo-ssg/content/temp/content-design-portfolios-samples.md

 ---
-title: What We Look for in Content Design Portfolios and Work Samples
+categories:
+- Content
+- Career
 date: 2023-09-01
-description:
+description: Applying for content design roles and trying to craft the perfect portfolio?
+We're here for you (with a reminder that perfection isn't the answer).
 link: https://product.hubspot.com/blog/how-to-content-design-portfolios-and-work-samples
 pricing:
 tags:
 - Content design
 - Portfolio
 - Article
-categories:
-- Content
-- Career
+title: What We Look for in Content Design Portfolios and Work Samples
 ---